-As a part of work on the thesis, new PCB footprints for FMC, SATA, ADCs a and miniSAS connectors have been designed and were committed to KiCAD github library repository.
-They are now publicly available on the official KiCAD repository at GitHub.
+KiCAD design suite had been chosen for PCB layout.
+As a part of work on the thesis, new PCB footprints for FMC, SATA, ADCs a and miniSAS connectors have been designed and were committed to official KiCAD GitHub library repository.
+Thus, they are now publicly available.

 ADCdual01A module has several digital data output formats.
-Difference between these modes lays in the number of differential pairs used.
+Difference between these modes lays in the number of differential pairs used:

-- 1-lane mode
+- 1-lane mode,

-- 2-lane mode
+- 2-lane mode,

-- 4-lane mode
+- 4-lane mode.

 All of the above-mentioned modes are supported by the module design.
 For the discussed data acquisition system, the 1-lane mode was selected.
-1-lane mode allows a minimal number of differential pairs between ADCdual01A and FPGA.
-Digital signalling scheme used in 1-lane mode is shown in Figure 2.4.
+The 1-lane mode allows a minimal number of differential pairs between ADCdual01A and FPGA.
+Digital signalling scheme used in the 1-lane mode is shown in Figure 2.3.

-Figure 2.4.
+Figure 2.3.
 Digital signalling schema for 1-line ADC digital output mode.